 Committee services provides secretariat services to the House of Representatives investigatory committees and some joint committees (other joint committees are supported by the Department of the Senate).

-Members’ Services administers salaries and some other entitlements of Members and provides a wide range of services to Members in Parliament House and delivers corporate support services, including staffing matters, financial management and information technology services.
+Members’ Services and Corporate Support administers salaries and some other entitlements of Members and provides a wide range of services to Members in Parliament House and delivers corporate support services, including staffing matters, financial management and information technology services.

 The Parliamentary Service